dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 ## Discussion with Professor
+11/01
+1. Data inconsistency should be splited in the begining of Section 5.
+2. The contribution: large scale, real world applications, practical issues.

 10/25
 1. Focus on the Time-based Delivery Map.
 The system overview should be only on this part.
 2. Applications should only be discussed in the Introduction.